puffyCid/artemis-book/src/scripting/bundling.md

 # Bundling

 Currently `artemis` requires that we have all of our `JavaScript` code in one (1) `.js` file.
-However, while simple scripts may only be one (1) file, if we decide to import a third-party module, an `artemis` function, or split our code into multiple files we now have multiple files that need to be combine into one (1) `.js` file.
+However, while very simple scripts may only be one (1) file, if we decide to import an `artemis` function, or split our code into multiple files we now have multiple files that need to be combine into one (1) `.js` file.

 A Bundler can help us perform this task.